Kasper886/webapp/README.md

 ========================
 This is the simple web application using Python Flask use for education purposes.
 There are the steps required to get it working on linux.
-* Install and update OS dependences
+* Install and update OS dependencies
 * Install applicaton dependences
 * Deploy the application source code
 * Start the WEB Server